CMSgov/ab2d-website/user-guide.md

 {% include alert.html variant="info" text=versionAlert heading=versionAlertHeading classNames="measure-6" %}

-## Sandbox vs. production environment
+## Differences between the sandbox and production environment

-### Accessing test data in sandbox
+### The sandbox environment
-Sandbox (`sandbox.ab2d.cms.gov`) is a public environment available to anyone who wants to learn how the API works.
+The sandbox (`sandbox.ab2d.cms.gov`) is a public environment available to anyone who wants to learn how the API works.
 AB2D provides you with sandbox credentials for access to test data.
 You’ll use the sandbox identity provider (`test.idm.idp.cms.gov`) for this.

-### Accessing enrollee claims data in production
+### The production environment
 Production (`api.ab2d.cms.gov`) is a private environment available only to attested and onboarded PDP sponsors.
 During onboarding, you’ll need to provide the static IP address(es) for each system using the API.
 AB2D then provides you with production credentials for access to your enrollees’ data.
 You’ll use the production identity provider (`idp.cms.gov`) for this.

 Both environments use the same endpoints with the main differences being the credentials used for your [bearer token]({% link how-to-get-a-bearer-token.md %}) and the URL.